arctelix/.dotsys/README.md

 1) First download and extract the dotsys repository from GitHub to a location of your choosing (your home directory or .dotfiles directory are good choices).

-NOTE: The dotsys root directory must be named ".dotsys" witht the "."
+NOTE: The dotsys root directory must be named ".dotsys" with the "."

 Or download & extract with curl & zip: